Why It's Time to Take a More Relaxed Approach to Insurance Sales

 If you’re pressuring yourself to get the sale, you could redirect that pressure on to your clients to buy whatever you’re selling.
 That won’t help you put them in the right mindset to buy or build a relationship with them.
 When you take the pressure of getting the sale off of yourself, it should help you realize you have the time to dedicate to your clients, to focus on solving their problems.
 Remember: Customers will make a purchase when they feel it’s the right time for them to buy.

-It’s Critical You Convey Your Expertise
+It’s Critical You Convey Your Knowledge

 As we’ve discussed, gone are the days where pushy, salesy salespeople thrive.
 Today, someone is more successful in sales if they educate their clients.
 This is doubly true for people selling insurance.